Financial-Times/origami/apps/website/_specification-v1/services.md

 Requests to non-API endpoints such as the root path or `/__about` **should not** require the source parameter.

-If you are building a Node.js/Express service, we provide an <a href="https://github.com/Financial-Times/source-param-middleware" class="o-typography-link--external">Express middleware</a> to check source parameters.
+If you are building a Node.js/Express service, we provide an <a href="https://github.com/Financial-Times/source-param-middleware">Express middleware</a> to check source parameters.

 ## Cache Control